 You can try acupressure at home.
 One point that’s tied to headaches is located between the base of your thumb and your index finger.
 When you have a headache, try firmly pressing on this point for five minutes.
 Make sure you repeat the technique on the opposite hand.

 Some people find that taking a nap or hitting the hay early can help relieve headache pain.

-That said, sleep has a tumultuous connection to headaches.
-For some people, sleep is a headache trigger, and for others, it’s is an effective treatment.
+That said, sleep has a peculiar connection to headaches.
+For some people, sleep is a headache trigger, and for others, it’s an effective treatment.
 You know your body best.

 If other measures aren’t providing relief, you may consider giving in to your caffeine craving.
-Although this is a surefire way to soothe your symptoms, doing so will add to your dependence.
+Although this is a surefire way to soothe your symptoms, doing so will contribute to your dependence.

 The only way to break this cycle is to cut back on or give up caffeine entirely.

 Caffeine withdrawal symptoms may start within 24 hours of your last intake.
-If you quit cold turkey, they may last up to a week.
+If you quit cold turkey, symptoms may last up to a week.

 Along with headaches, withdrawal symptoms can include:

 One way to avoid caffeine withdrawal headaches is to reduce your dependence on caffeine.
 However, you could end up with even more headaches if you go cold turkey.

 The best way is to cut back slowly.
 You should aim to reduce your intake by about 25 percent each week.